 Find out everything you will need to know and do before your graduation

-The FAQs below are our standard FAQs.
-Please note that not all will apply to Summer (July) 2020 and Winter (January) 2021 graduands, who will be graduating in absentia due to COVID-19.
+The FAQs on the below pages are our standard FAQs.
+Please note that not all will apply to July 2020, January 2021, and July 2021 graduands, who will be graduating in absentia due to COVID-19.
 Please see our Coronavirus Updates for the latest information.

 About the Ceremonies